Rocket Money vs. Quicken Simplifi [2024]: Which is the Better Budgeting Tool?

 Best for People who need help saving money by canceling unnecessary subscriptions or negotiating lower bills People who want to track their spending habits and set savings goals

-Visit Rocket Money Visit Simplifi
+Visit Rocket Money Visit Quicken Simplifi

 Our verdict

-While Simplifi costs $2.99 per month (billed annually), it doesn’t offer as many features as Rocket Money’s premium subscription, which starts at $4 per month, which is a negligible difference for a better value.
+While Quicken Simplifi costs $3.99 per month (billed annually), it doesn’t offer as many features as Rocket Money’s premium subscription, which starts at $4 per month, which is a negligible difference for a better value.
 It goes beyond simple budgeting features to offer help lowering your bills, cutting extraneous costs, and saving you money.
 Plus, Rocket Money helps you save for a rainy day with its automatic savings plan.

 Lower Your Monthly Bills